-There may be times where you have to inform the new mother that their unborn child is experiencing health complications.
+There may be times in your midwifery career when you have to inform the new mother that their unborn child is experiencing health complications.
 Or that they have a disability.
-You may also witness births that are quite traumatic, where the mother or baby comes under risk.
+As can happen in midwife jobs, you may also witness births that are quite traumatic, where the mother or baby comes under risk.

 It takes a lot of hard work, determination and emotional strength to be a successful midwife.
 But where there are challenges there are also rewards.
 As a midwife, you have the opportunity to make a real, positive difference in the lives of others.

 You can help a nervous, inexperienced young mother become confident in their ability to care for their child.
 Simply by taking the time to provide them with evidence-based advice and giving them options that suit their personal choices.

 You can help those who feel alone in their journey realise there is support available.
 And this is in addition to you, who as a midwife, will be a pillar of strength for them throughout.

 You can even help mothers whose cultures and beliefs have instilled challenging perspectives towards their care and treatment.
 Working with them to help them understand the condition of their pregnancy and what can be done to fix complications.